tgblackburn/ptarmigan/docs/input_guide/laser.md

 ## Numerically defined fields

-!> At present, file import is only available for linearly polarized, plane-wave (i.e. 1D) laser pulses and while using the LCFA.
+!> At present, file import is only available for linearly polarized laser pulses.

 In order to read in a pulse from a plain-text file, create a subsection called `from_plain_text` under `laser` and specify: